 For convenience and safety’s sake it’s best just to carry enough cash to cover your day’s expenses.

 •Thankfully, ATM’s are abundant in most major cities and accept all types of debit and credit cards – the downside is an ever-increasing fee on every transaction.
-Currently the fee is approximately US$6 for any transaction, and the withdrawal limits are very low at under US$200 per transaction.
+Currently the fee is approximately US$10 for a transaction of any amount, and the withdrawal limits are very low at under US$200 per transaction.

 If you plan on relying on a bank card during your stay in Argentina you may want to consider finding a home bank that reimburses transaction fees before your trip.
 To be on the safe side, carry two different bank cards, kept in different places, during your stay.
-When using ATM’s beware that sometimes they are slow to spit the card back out.
+When using ATM’s beware that sometimes they are slow to spit the card back out at the end of the transaction.
 Many a traveler has withdrawn money and walked away, accidentally leaving their card in the machine.

 • Traveler’s checks — such a great idea, but they are, at best a total headache and at worse virtually useless in most of Argentina, unless you enjoy spending your time standing in line at the bank.
 One reliable place to cash them is at the American Express office in Buenos Aires, but otherwise they can be problematic.